ejbrun/koopman_learning_tropical_cyclone/README.md

 The first part (Part I) focuses on analysing tropical cyclone tracks with Koopman-kernel methods, specifically analysing the spectral properties of the Koopman representation.
 I study the spectral consistency and implied time scale of the fitted Koopman operator.
 In addition, I propose a novel clustering methods based on the eigenfunctions of the Koopman operator.
 This eigenfunction clustering protocol allows to discriminate tropical cyclones from the five main cyclone basins, East Pacific (EP), North Atlantic (NA), South Indian Ocean (SI), South Pacific (SP) and West Pacific (WP), based on their dynamical signatures.

-In the second part (Part II), I develop a novel Koopman-based machine learning architecture, the Koopman Kernel Sequencer.
-The implementation can be found in the separate repository [ref].
-Below I briefly discuss the motivations and potential benefits of this model, and compare the Koopman Kernel Sequencer model to the Koopman Neural Forecaster for the task of forecasting tropical cyclone tracks.
+In the second part (Part II), I develop and test a novel Koopman-based machine learning architecture, the Koopman Kernel Sequencer.
+The development of the model is done in a separate repository, [koopkernel_sequencer](https://github.com/ejbrun/koopkernel_sequencer).
+Below I briefly discuss motivation and potential benefits of this model, and compare it against the Koopman Neural Forecaster for the task of forecasting tropical cyclone tracks.

 ## Part I: Koopman kernel based trajectory analysis